Bid Procedures for Hosting a Short Course Meet

 - Stroke & Turn Official.
 Bids will be rejected from clubs with no certified Stroke and Turn official registered with their club.

-- For clubs unable to meet the above Official Requirements, this requirement may be met by acquiring a letter of intent from a certified Referee, Administrative Referee and/or Starter, sent to CSI Program Operations, demonstrating the commitment of both the guest starter and/or guest referee to work the ENTIRE Regional Championship.
-Clubs submitting letter(s) of intent and using guest officials may receive lower priority or exclusion in any case where The Regional Selection Committee makes a determination regarding a meet award.
+- For clubs unable to meet the above Official Requirements, this requirement may be met by acquiring a letter of intent from a certified Referee and/or Starter, sent to CSI Program Operations, demonstrating the commitment of both the guest starter and/or guest referee to work the ENTIRE Regional Championship.
+Clubs submitting letter(s) of intent and using guest officials may receive lower priority or exclusion in any case where the Regional Selection Committee makes a determination regarding a meet award.
 Please send letters of intent to Program Operations not later than Tuesday, June 26, 2018.

 - Selection Criteria: In selecting Regional Meet hosts the following will be taken into consideration; regional need, the Bidding club’s meet management experience, bidding club’s prior experience hosting Regionals, the quality of the facility including number of lanes, deck space, locker rooms and parking.
 If there are more clubs bidding for Regionals than Regional meets available, all of the above will be taken into consideration by the “Regional Bid Committee” and the Regional Bid Committee will select Regional meet hosts.